Where did the love go?

 - Direct-mail software that integrates with your automation platform, like Inkit

 While automation will make everything easier, you can upload a CSV file of inactive customers to Inkit yourself and launch your postcard re-engagement campaign from there.
-Start with a free Inkit account and a small initial campaign, and see how your reactivation rate responds.
+Start with a small initial campaign, and see how your reactivation rate responds.

 If it’s looking good, congratulations—you’ve got an entirely new channel to salvage customer relationships and re-earn their love.